AdaCore/learn/content/courses/advanced-ada/index.rst

     `Introduction to Ada <https://learn.adacore.com/courses/intro-to-ada/index.html>`_
     course is a prerequisite for this course.

-    This document was written by Gustavo A. Hoffmann and Bob Duff, with contributions by Patrick Rogers, Quentin Ochem, Emmanuel Briot, Yannick Moy, Javier Miranda,
+    This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions by Patrick Rogers, Quentin Ochem, Emmanuel Briot, Yannick Moy, Javier Miranda,
     Arnaud Charlet, Franco Gasperoni, and Robert Dewar.